Metfield

-Metfield is a village in Suffolk, England, but its name is derived from Medefeld or 'Meadow feld' (see Concise Oxford Dictionary of English Place Names).
+Metfield is a village and civil parish in the Mid Suffolk district, in Suffolk, England, but its name is derived from Medefeld or 'Meadow feld' (see Concise Oxford Dictionary of English Place Names).
 It is situated close to the border with Norfolk, being approximately 5 miles south east of Harleston and 7 miles north west of Halesworth.
 The population was estimated to be 370 in 1996, increasing to 388 at the 2011 Census.

+History

+The parish was part of the historic Hoxne Hundred.

 The parish church is the 13th-century church of St. John the Baptist, which was extensively remodelled in the 15th century.
 St. John the Baptist has a sister parish in Medfield, Massachusetts in the United States, the Church of the Advent.
 The town is named after Metfield.

-The Village has had no public house since 2007, when the only pub, The Duke William, closed.
-In May 2013 the pub re-opened as a successful Tea Room.
-During early 2014, the Tea Rooms expanded into a Bed and Breakfast along with a shop.
-Currently (2021) only B&B is available.
+In 1885 a provisional order reallocated part of the neighbouring parish of Withersdale to Metfield resulting in the parish encompassing 2,338 acres.
+In 1901 the population was recorded as 437.